Ebenezer John Buchanan: Judicial career

 In the late 1860s, Buchanan went to London to read law.
 He entered the Inner Temple in 1869 and was called to the bar of the Inner Temple in 1873.
 Buchanan returned to Cape Town and was admitted as an advocate.
-He also entered politics and in 1877 he became the member for the Worcester in the Cape Legislative Assembly.
+He also entered politics, and in 1877 he became the member for the Worcester in the Cape Legislative Assembly.

-In 1880, Buchanan was appointed an acting judge of the Eastern Districts Court and in 1881 he became a permanent judge.
-In 1892, he was appointed first puisne judge of the Cape Supreme Court.
-On several occasions, when Lord de Villiers was not available, he acted as chief justice and in this capacity, he presided over the Cape Legislative Council in the parliamentary sessions of 1894, 1897, 1900 and 1905.
+In 1880, Buchanan was appointed an acting judge of the Eastern Districts Court and in 1881, he became a permanent judge.
+In 1892, he was appointed the first puisne judge of the Cape Supreme Court.
+On several occasions, when Lord de Villiers was not available, he acted as chief justice and in this capacity, he presided over the Cape Legislative Council in the parliamentary sessions of 1894, 1897, 1900, and 1905.
 After the Union of South Africa, he remained a judge of the Cape Provincial Division of the Supreme Court and also regularly acted as Judge President.

-In the field of education, Buchanan was a member of the council of the University of the Cape of Good Hope from 1888 until 1918, and its vice-chancellor from 1901 to 1905.
+In the field of education, Buchanan was a member of the council of the University of the Cape of Good Hope from 1888 until 1918 and its vice-chancellor from 1901 to 1905.